urtho/algo-community-relay-net/README.md

 * To prove that Alogrand tech is ready for permissionless, transparent, community driven relay network
 * To learn and promote Algorand tech while designing and running a quality community service
 * To increase awareness on the role of relays and unbeatable security of the network
+* To lower the cost of running a relay to 50-300USD/mo range (depending on location)

 [+chat-gpt hallucinations]
 * To foster a reliable and efficient relay network that benefits the Algorand ecosystem and its users.